olegknyazev/GameTablesDocs/reference/data_types.md

 nav_order: 3
 ---
 # Data Types
-Game Tables can apply data to properties of various types: integer and floating point numbers, vectors, color.
+Game Tables can apply data to properties of various types: integer and floating point numbers, vectors, colors.
 This section describes format of all the supported data types.

 | Game Tables uses underlying Unity's serialization to apply properties to Prefabs and ScriptableObjects.
 So all the types listen here have corresponding types in the underlying system.
 See [SerializedPropertyType](https://docs.unity3d.com/ScriptReference/SerializedPropertyType.html) for more details. |